 Specific diets, such as a low-FODMAP diet (a diet low in carbs and sugars), eliminate certain foods that can produce gas and bloating in IBS (irritable bowel syndrome) patients.
 But this diet is hard to adhere to and may not be healthy in the long run because you’re forced to eliminate so many beneficial foods.

-Supplements That May Help Improve Your Mood and Reduce Anxiety
+Supplements That May Help Improve Your Mood and Decrease Feelings of Anxiety

 By now, you know that a healthy diet is crucial for physical well-being.
 Researchers in recent years have also begun to study whether certain supplements can improve gastrointestinal health and your mood.